williamnguyen-activecyber/okta.github.io/_source/_docs/how-to/implement-authentication.md

 - Your application extracts the tokens from the URI
 - Your application can now use these tokens to perform actions on behalf of the user with a resource server (for example an API)

-For more information on the authorization code flow, including why to use it, see (jakub.todo).
+For more information on the implicit flow, including why to use it, see (jakub.todo).

 ### 1. Setting up your Application